 Effective Reading and Note-taking

-Have a research paper and need help with the lit review?
+Have a research paper and need help with the literature review?

 Have an essay and not sure how to choose a topic?